 Did you know that 81% of deaths related to engine-driven tools were from generators, according to cpsc.gov?
 Knowing how to properly use a generator, especially during emergency situations, is a matter of life and death in as little as 5 minutes.
 We outlined five critical tips for portable generator safety to ensure you stay safe.

-Top 5 Portable Generator Safety Tips
+Top 5 Portable Gas Generator Safety Tips

 1. Always use a portable generator in open outdoor spaces